smita2001/job_listings/README.md

 # job_listings

-#The Task
+# The Task
-task to build out job listing page and get it looking as close to the design as possible.
+Task to build out job listing page and get it looking as close to the design as possible.
 Using tools: HTML,CSS and JavaSript.
 Users should be able to: